josheligoldman/Thinking/pages/Too Big To Fail%3A Larger Samples and False Discoveries.md

 # Notes
 	- Can large samples lead to misleading results?
-	- ## Why p-values approach 0 when the sample size grows -
+	- ## Why p-values approach 0 when the sample size grows
+		- The null hypothesis is never totally true for a two sides hypothesis.
+The two values aren't equal to infinite decimal places.
+		-